josStorer/chatGPTBox/README.md

 - 🌍 Language preference support.
 - 📝 Custom API address support.
 - ⚙️ All site adaptations and selection tools(bubble) can be freely switched on or off, disable modules you don't need.
-- 💡 Selection tools and site adaptation are easy to develop and extend, see the [Development & Contributing][dev-url] section.
+- 💡 Selection tools and site adaptation are easy to develop and extend, see the [Development&Contributing][dev-url] section.
 - 😉 Chat to improve the answer quality.